-Human Resources notify Divisions, IT and ISSO of new hires and their start date(s), through email.
-The Division that the person is going into fills out the local access form, Automated Systems Access Request form, with name, SSN and/or claim number, job title, division and telephone number, along with marking the boxes on the form for application access the user will need on the computer system.
-This form starts at the Division level, is signed by the Division Chief, then goes to the ISSO and Director, for signatures and then to IT for implementation.
-Documentation is filed in an employee folder and maintained in the ISSO's office.
+Human Resources notify Services of new hires and their start date(s), through email, or the telephone.
+The Service that the person is going into fills out the ePAS and New Hire Request, Automated Systems Access Request form, with name, SSN and/or claim number, job title, division and telephone number, along with marking the boxes on the form for application access the user will need on the computer system.
+This form starts at the Service level, is signed by the Supervisor, then goes to the Area Manager or delegate for approval, then to IT for implementation.
+Documentation is filed in electronic request system.

-- Individuals are subject to a background investigation before given access to Veteran's information. - All personnel with access to Veteran's information are required to complete the VA Privacy and Information Security Awareness training and Rules of Behavior annually AND Privacy and HIPAA Focused Training.
+Individuals are subject to a background investigation before given access to Veteran's information.
+All personnel with access to Veteran's information are required to complete the VA Privacy and Information Security Awareness training and Rules of Behavior annually AND Privacy and HIPAA Focused Training.

-8.2 Will VA contractors have access to the Area Boundary and the PII?
-If yes, what involvement will contractors have with the design and maintenance of the Area Boundary?
-Has a contractor confidentiality agreement or a Non-Disclosure Agreement (NDA) been developed for contractors who work on the Area Boundary?
+8.2 Will VA contractors have access to the Area and the PII?
+If yes, what involvement will contractors have with the design and maintenance of the Area?
+Has a contractor confidentiality agreement or a Non-Disclosure Agreement (NDA) been developed for contractors who work on the Area?

 If so, how frequently are contracts reviewed and by whom?
-Describe the necessity of the access provided to contractors to the Area Boundary and whether clearance is required.
+Describe the necessity of the access provided to contractors to the Area and whether clearance is required.
 If Privacy Roles and Responsibilities have been established to restrict certain users to different access levels, please describe the roles and associated access levels.
 Explain the need for VA contractors to have access to the PII.